craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

  - You have two Natural Weapons, a Strength-based Bite Attack (2d6) and a Strength-based Claw Attack (1d8).
 When you make an Attack as an Action using one of your Natural Weapons, you may use your Bonus Action to make an Attack using the other Natural Weapon.
  - If you have dissuaded your *Bloodlust*, you may spend an Action to return to your true form.
  - When you are reduced to 0 or fewer Hit Points, you are returned to your true form.
- - When the Lycanthrope returns to their true form, they gain a point of Exhaustion.
+ - When you return to your true form, you gain a point of Exhaustion.

 At the beginning of the Lycanthrope's turn, if they are *Transformed with Bloodlust*, they may make a Wisdom Saving Throw (the DC of which is set by your DM) to dissuade their *Bloodlust* and regain control of themselves.
 If they fail, they must make an Attack against a creature of the DM's choice during this turn.
 If they succeed, their *Bloodlust* subsides, and the Lycanthrope regains control of themselves.

-When the Lycanthrope reduces another creature to 0 or fewer Hit Points, if that creature bleeds, the Lycanthrope makes a Wisdom Saving Throw (the DC of which is set by your DM) or regains their *Bloodlust*.
+When the Lycanthrope reduces another creature to 0 or fewer Hit Points, if that creature bleeds and the Lycanthrope is *Transformed with Bloodlust*, the Lycanthrope makes a Wisdom Saving Throw (the DC of which is set by your DM).
+If they fail, they spend their next available Action consuming the flesh of the creature and they gain a Bestial Progression.

+When the Lycanthrope has three or more Bestial Progression, they